-Tax authorities at the international, federal, state and local levels are continually reviewing the appropriate treatment of companies engaged in e-commerce and digital information services.
+Tax authorities at the international, federal, state and local levels are continually reviewing the appropriate treatment of companies engaged in ecommerce and digital information services.
 Furthermore, from time to time, various state, federal and other jurisdictional tax authorities undertake reviews of us and our filings.
 In evaluating the exposure associated with various tax filing positions, we may on occasion accrue charges for probable exposures.
 We cannot predict the outcome of any of these reviews nor whether any will have a material adverse impact on our business.
-In addition, the Seattle, WA City Council has implemented a new employee payroll expense tax which increases our tax expense since a number of our employees are based in Seattle.